United States Agency for International Development: Political operations abroad

 William Blum has said that in the 1960s and early 1970s, USAID has maintained "a close working relationship with the CIA, and Agency officers often operated abroad under USAID cover."
 The 1960s-era Office of Public Safety, a now-disbanded division of USAID, has been mentioned as an example of this, having served as a front for training foreign police in counterinsurgency methods (including torture techniques).

 In 2008, Benjamin Dangl wrote in The Progressive that the Bush administration was using USAID to fund efforts in Bolivia to "undermine the Morales government and coopt the country's dynamic social movements – just as it has tried to do recently in Venezuela and traditionally throughout Latin America".

 From 2010 to 2012, the agency operated ZunZuneo, a social media site similar to Twitter in an attempt to instigate uprisings against the Cuban government.
 Its involvement was concealed in order to ensure mission success.
 The plan was to draw in users with non-controversial content until a critical mass is reached, after which more political messaging would be introduced.
 At its peak, more than 40,000 unsuspecting Cubans interacted on the platform.

 In the summer of 2012, ALBA countries (Venezuela, Cuba, Ecuador, Bolivia, Nicaragua, Saint Vincent and the Grenadines, Dominica, Antigua and Barbuda) called on its members to expel USAID from their countries.

-A Macedonia political activist, in an editorial, wrote about USAID working behind the scenes from 2012-2017 as part of an effort to get Macedonia to change its name to North Macedonia.
-This name change happened in 2019, and was a condition for Greece to support North Macedonia’s membership in NATO.

 Influence on the United Nations

 Studies have found correlations between U.S. foreign aid levels and nations' membership on the United Nations Security Council, suggesting the use of aid to influence council votes.

-In 1990, after Yemen voted against a resolution for a U.S.-led coalition to use force against Iraq, U.S. ambassador to the UN Thomas Pickering told Yemen's UN Ambassador Abdullah Saleh al-Ashtal, "That's the most expensive No vote you ever cast."
+In 1990, after Yemen voted against a resolution for a U.S.-led coalition to use force against Iraq, U.S. ambassador to the UN Thomas Pickering told Yemen's UN ambassador Abdullah Saleh al-Ashtal, "That's the most expensive No vote you ever cast."
 Within days, USAID ceased operations and funding in Yemen.